lykwan/everything/README.md

 **Day 1**: Get backend setup and user sign up mechanism (through facebook, twitter, or google account)  Goals by the end of the day:

 - A completed `package.json`
+- Rails backend setup for auth system (through a third party app such as facebook)
+- Database tables schema ready

-**Day 2**: Work on identifying the colors used in the DOM by class and other attributes, and create and render a new DOM with different colors.
-By the end of the day, I will have:
+**Day 2**: Work on getting the framework to take in data from plugins and parse it into the frontend.
+Work on the home page of the front end.
+Goals:

-- The ability to identify all colors
-- A new HTML file that gets rendered in place of the current DOM, using different colors

-**Day 3**: Dedicate this day to correctly replacing colors with their grey scale or high-contrast equivalents.
+- Writing a small sample plugin
+- Writing the parsing of the plugin result to show on the frontend
+- Work on showing different categories feed on the home page

+**Day 3**: Work on writing a plugin with api that the framework can use for signing upWork on adding different sources (plugins) to different feeds on the front end.
 By the end of the day:

-- Implement an algorithm for replacing colors with grey scale tones
-- At least understand (and hopefully implement) and algorithm for replacing colors with high-contrast equivalents
-- Render a new DOM that contains each of these color equivalents

-**Day 4**: Create the settings page and connect the settings to the color change logic.
-If time, create high-contrast grey scale and low-contrast algorithms as well.
+- Getting the access token from an user and pass it to the framework
+- adding different categories in the news_feed
+- side bar component
+- reddis cache for storing temporary data

+**Day 4**: Work on creating the infinite scroll for the news feed, work on the newsfeed page of each category.
+Work on the second sample plugin.
 By the end of the day:

-- Fully implemented settings changes that re-render a differently colored DOM
-- If time, implement the final two features: normal color to low contrast and normal to high-contrast grey scale
+- infinite scroll for the news feed, working with the cache to achieve that
+- write a second sample plugin and fetch data from another api

-**Day 5**: Styling the app with CSS.
+**Day 5**: Styling the app with CSS, make sure everything works together.
+- Add smooth CSS transitions
+- if time permits, bonus features would be implemented.